2.18 Provisions and contingencies

 A. Market Risk:

 Market risk is the risk that the fair value or future Cash flows of a financial instrument will fluctuate because of changes in market prices.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
+The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.

 (ii) Interest rate risk

 The Company is exposed to Interest risk if the fair value or future cash flows of its financial instruments will fluctuate as a result of changes in market interest rates.
-Fair value interest rate risk is the risk of changes in fair values of fixed interest bearing investments because of fluctuations in the interest rates.
+Changes in interest rates may cause variations in interest income and expenses resulting from interest-bearing assets and liabilities.

 The Company's interest rate risk arises from interest bearing deposits with bank.
 Such instruments exposes the Company to fair value interest rate risk.
-Management believes that the interest rate risk attached to this financial assets are not significant due to the nature of this financial assets.
+Management believes that the interest rate risk attached to this financial assets are not significant due to the nature of these financial assets.

 B. Liquidity Risk: